Wondering where to put your emergency fund cash? Or whether there is a better place to keep your short-term savings? Today, we tackle your options.

-CDs are a good option when you’re saving for a goal one to three years out.
+When deciding whether money-market funds or CDs are right for you, consider your time horizon.
+CDs are a good option when you’re saving for a goal one to three years out and there is little chance that you’ll need the money early.
 You know you won’t need the money regularly like you would from an emergency fund, but you don’t want to risk your savings in the market before you do need that money.

 For instance, we used a CD ladder – staggering maturities to increase return, to save the cash for our homestead purchase in the next 2-3 years.
 We signed a two-year lease on our rental, and won’t need that cash for at least two years, so tying the money up in a CD isn’t a concern.